All the best experiences

 Customs at Keflavik Airport

 Icelandic customs at KEF Airport allow travelers to bring duty-free imports such as clothing and food, provided they are for personal use and consumption.
-For personal luggage and traveling gear, these items must be suitable for the length of stay and purpose of visit in Iceland.
+Items like personal luggage and traveling gear must be suitable for the length of stay and purpose of the visit to Iceland.

-Meanwhile, travelers can import food products and items not exceeding 22 pounds (10 kilograms) and ISK 25,000.
+Meanwhile, travelers can import food products and items not exceeding 22 pounds (10 kilograms) and ISK 25,000 (180 USD).
 However, dairy and meat products not from the EEA are prohibited.

 For more information, you can visit Iceland Revenue and Customs.